jasonsturges/vite-typescript-npm-package/README.md

 ```

 ## Development

+There are multiple strategies for development, either working directly from the library or from a linked project.

+### Local Development

-Vite features a host mode to enable development with real time HMR updates directly from the library via the `start` script.
+Vite features a host mode for development with real time HMR updates directly from the library via the `start` script.
+This enables rapid development within the library instead of linking from other projects.

+Using the `start` task, Vite hosts the `index.html` for a local development environment.
+This file is not included in the production build.
+Note that only specified exports from the `index.ts` are ultimately bundled into the library.

+As an example, this template includes a React app, which could be replaced with a different framework such as Vue, Solid.js, Svelte, etc...

+For UI projects, you may want to consider adding tools such as [Storybook](https://storybook.js.org/) to isolate UI component development by running a `storybook` script from this package.

+### Project Development

+To use this library with other app projects before submitting to a registry such as NPM, run the `dev` script and link packages.

+Using the `dev` task, Vite detects changes and compiles all modules to the `dist/` folder, as well as rollup of all types to a d.ts declaration file.

 To test your library from within an app:

-- **From your library**: run `npm link` or `yarn link` command to register the package
+- **From this library**: run `npm link` or `yarn link` command to register the package
 - **From your app**: run `npm link "mylib"` or `yarn link "mylib"` command to use the library inside your app during development

-For UI projects, you may want to consider adding tools such as [Storybook](https://storybook.js.org/) to isolate UI component development by running a `storybook` script from this package.
+Inside your app's `node_modules/` folder, a symlink is created to the library.

 ## Development Cleanup

 Once development completes, `unlink` both your library and test app projects.

-- **From your app**: run `npm link "mylib"` or `yarn link "mylib"` command to use the library inside your app during development
+- **From your app**: run `npm unlink "mylib"` or `yarn unlink "mylib"` command to remove the library symlink
-- **From your library**: run `npm unlink` or `yarn unlink` command to register the package
+- **From your library**: run `npm unlink` or `yarn unlink` command to unregister the package

 If you mistakenly forget to `unlink`, you can manually clean up artifacts from `yarn` or `npm`.